EBI-Metagenomics/mettannotator/README.md

 ...
 ```
 Here,
-`prefix` is the prefix and the locus tag that will be assigned to output files, contigs and proteins during the annotation process;
+`prefix` is the prefix and the locus tag that will be assigned to output files and proteins during the annotation process;

 `assembly` is the path to where the assembly file in FASTA format is located;